Kamaal Dhamaal Malamaal: Plot

 Johnny takes a job at the local church and starts living as the neighbor of his father's house.
 He keeps looking for an opportunity to kill Sam, but all in vain.
 On the eve of Christmas, Sam sets the house on fire.
-Everyone thinks Johnny has done the same and blame him.
+Everyone thinks Johnny has done the same and blames him.
 Johnny, disappointed with himself, writes a suicide note sitting in his hut.
-At that time, he sees Sam and another man enter into burnt hut.
+At that time, he sees Sam and another man enter the burnt hut.
 He follows them and finds that Sam and the man have dug into the house.
 They take out the stolen golden cross of the village church.
 Johnny is seen by Sam and the other man.
-Sam tells johnny that he had stolen it long back, hidden it under the mango tree and run away.
+Sam tells Johnny that he had stolen it long ago, hidden it under the mango tree, and run away.
 Later in the meantime, as he came out of jail, the tree was cut and the house was built.
 So to get this, he had set the house on fire.
 In the meantime, the other man runs away with the cross.
 Johnny and Sam catch him in the field.
 The other man confesses that he was the one who had raped and murdered the lady and told the police that Sam had done it.
 Sam beats the man to death.
-Sam injures Johnny who was trying to take the cross back to the church, but falls again into the well.
+Sam injures Johnny, who was trying to take the cross back to the church, but falls again into the well.
 Johnny, feeling grateful for Sam's earlier help, rescues him.
 Sam is walking with the cross when Johnny reminds him of the love Sam received from his family.
 Hearing this, Sam leaves the cross there only.
-Johnny brings the cross to Church, but people accuse him of theft.
+Johnny brings the cross to church, but people accuse him of theft.
 Johnny is unable to prove his innocence.
 Suddenly, Sam appears and displays the thief's body.
 The village accepts this.
-As decided, if Johnny gets the golden cross for Church, he marries Maria.
-Johnny tells Sam now he is a permanent member of the family.
+As decided, if Johnny gets the Golden Cross for church, he marries Maria.
+Johnny tells Sam he is now a permanent member of the family.